ByteworksHomeLab/spring-ai-lab/README.md

 This NLP Cloud's article [How to Install and Deploy LLaMA 3 Into Production?](https://nlpcloud.com/how-to-install-and-deploy-llama-3-into-production.html) recommends 20 GB RAM on the GPU, like an NVidia A10, for production use.

-My 10-year-old home lab workstations didn't justify an expensive GPU, so I bought a used Nvidia GeForce 1080 for $120 on eBay, and it performs great.
+My 10-year-old home lab workstations didn't justify an expensive GPU, so I bought a used Nvidia GeForce 1080 for $120 on eBay, and it performs great!
 My response time dropped from tens of seconds on my M1 MacBook Pro to close to one second on my Ubuntu workstation with the GeForce 1080.

 ## Preconditions